E-wave112/ml-dl/README.md

 # ml-dl
-A repository consisting of all my machine learning/deep learning project
+A repository consisting of all my machine learning/deep learning projects